Mintabie is a former remote opal mining town in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia.

-The Mintabie Oversight Committee was established by the Minister for Energy and Mining to provide him with advice, and also for the Premier as the Minister for Aboriginal Affairs and Reconciliation, so that the South Australian Government can:
+The Mintabie Oversight Committee was established by the then Minister for Energy and Mining to provide him with advice, and also for the then Premier as the Minister for Aboriginal Affairs and Reconciliation, so that the South Australian Government can:

-- meet its obligations resulting from the termination of the Mintabie Lease; and
+- meet its obligations resulting from the termination of the Mintabie lease; and

 - ensure the orderly transition of control of the township land to APY.